 It was announced earlier this year that Northumberland College has acquired a 5.7-acre site on Wansbeck Business Park to relocate its award-winning provision at Ashington.
 The Department for Education (DfE) will develop the new campus on behalf of the college.

-Further investment plans for Northumberland College include a Berwick Community College, an Institute of Technology centre and enhancing access to skills provision across the county.
+Further investment plans for Northumberland College include a Berwick Community College and enhancing access to skills provision across the county.

 We are the largest further education provider in Northumberland with campuses throughout the county.

 Our student transport scheme is available for eligible students to make getting to and from college as easy as possible.